 Stress is by no means an abnormal or unnatural phenomenon.
-As with many things it’s the dose and frequency that matters.
-In today’s world our lives are filled with stressors which create ‘Allostatic Overload’.
+As with many things, it’s the dose and frequency that matters.
+In today’s world, our lives are filled with stressors that create ‘Allostatic Overload’.
 Our bodies ability to adapt simply can’t keep up with the amount of stress it’s being exposed to.

 We normally have three options when thinking about stress management.

 This is where Adaptogens come in.
 We work with many busy executives and entrepreneurs that don’t often get the luxury of being able to turn down or remove the stressor.
 They need to be better resourced in how to manage and deal with their daily pressures.